lauriap/ot-harjoitustyo/project/documentation/specification.md

 ## Purpose and scope

 This program is a mental calculation game made for people interested in practicing the calculation of basic arithmetic operations in their heads.
 The program is a desktop program with a simple graphical user interface.
-The performance of the user is tracked and stored in a database.
+The performance of the users is tracked and stored in a file.
 The user is able to check his/her performance against other players from a "high score" tab.

 ## Users